Canon 50D vs Olympus E-P3

 Studio photographers will appreciate that the Canon 50D (unlike the E-P3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the E-P3 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the E-P3 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the E-P3 was followed by the Olympus E-P5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 50D and E-P3 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Olympus E-P3 Manual.

 So what is the bottom line?
 Is the Canon 50D better than the Olympus E-P3 or vice versa?
 The listing below highlights the relative strengths of the two models.